artberri/web/content/blog/2026-02-04-programming-with-ai/index.md

 From a developer's perspective, there's an additional layer.

-Our personal goals should overlap with the company's, but we also have our own as individuals.
-We need to stay up to date with the state of the industry, keep our skills relevant, and be prepared to grow in our careers (or even change direction if needed or desired).
+Our personal goals should overlap with the company's, but we also have our own as individuals. **We need to stay up to date with the state of the industry**, keep our skills relevant, and be prepared to grow in our careers (or even change direction if needed or desired).

 Tools like AI are clearly a major shift in how software is built, and ignoring them isn't being cautious, it's falling behind.
 Understanding how they work, where they help, where they fail, and how to use them responsibly is part of our craft.